doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

     * Password: Use the value stored in the *adminpassword* key vault secret
   * Expand the *Databases* tab and verify you can see *testdb*
 * Optional: Deny internet access to Azure SQL Database
-  * Perform these steps in your client environment (not on an Azure VM).
-  * Test DNS configuration
+  * From the client environment, test DNS configuration
-    * Verify that PrivateLink is not already configured on your internal network
+    * Verify that PrivateLink is not already configured on the private network
-      * Open a command prompt
+      * Open a Windows command prompt and run the following command:

-      * Run `ipconfig /all`
+        ```text
+        ipconfig /all
+        ```

       * Scan the results for *privatelink.database.windows.net* in *Connection-specific DNS Suffix Search List*.
-        * If found, PrivateLink is already configured on your private network.
+        * If found, PrivateLink is already configured on the private network.
-          * If you are directly connected to your private network, skip this portion of the smoke testing.
+          * If you are directly connected to a private network, skip this portion of the smoke testing.
-          * If you are connected to your private network using a VPN, disconnect from it and try again.
+          * If you are connected to a private network using a VPN, disconnect from it and try again.
             * If the *privatelink.database.windows.net* DNS Suffix is no longer listed, you can continue.
-    * Using PowerShell, run the command `Resolve-DnsName mssql-xxxxxxxxxxxxxxxx.database.windows.net` and make a note of the *IP4Address* returned.
+    * Using Windows PowerShell, run this command and make a note of the *IP4Address* returned:

+      ```powershell
+      Resolve-DnsName mssql-xxxxxxxxxxxxxxxx.database.windows.net
+      ```

     * Navigate to [lookip.net](https://www.lookip.net/ip) and lookup the *IP4Address* from the previous step.
 Examine the *Technical details* and verify that the ISP for the IP Address is *Microsoft Corporation* and the Company is *Microsoft Azure*.
   * Add Azure SQL Database firewall rule for client IP
-    * From the Azure portal, navigate to *Home* > *SQL Servers* > *mssql&#x2011;xxxxxxxxxxxxxxxx* > *Security* > *Firewalls and virtual networks*
+    * From the client environment, navigate to *portal.azure.com* > *Home* > *SQL Servers* > *mssql&#x2011;xxxxxxxxxxxxxxxx* > *Security* > *Networking*
-    * Confirm *Deny public network access* is disabled.
+    * Confirm *Public network access* is set to *Selected networks*.
-    * Click *+ Add client IP*.
+    * Navigate to *Firewall rules* and click *+ Add your client client IPV4 address...*.
     * Verify a firewall rule was added to match your client IP address.
       * Note: Only IPv4 addresses will work, so replace any IPv6 addresses with IPv4 addresses.
 Use [whatismyhipaddress.com](https://whatismyipaddress.com) to determine your IPv4 address.
     * Click *Save*